chris-carvalho-devfullstack/rentari/README.md

 Learn Next.js - an interactive Next.js tutorial.

-You can check out the Next.js GitHub repository - your feedback and contributions are welcome!
+You can check out the Next.js GitHub repository - your feedback and contributions are welcome!!